adenot/Notepad/_posts/2015-01-11-blogging-like-a-dev-jekyll-github-prose-io.md

 ## Step 3: Cloning your repository
 If you forked correctly, you will have a repository on github.com/_yourusername_/_yourusername_.github.io

+*It's not necessary to clone the repository, but depending how much you will need to customize, it's much easier to do from your local filesystem.
+Also, some themes (such as Notepad) ships with a lot of unecessary files that you need to cleanup.
+This will be described in the Customize section below.*

-Clone it in your dev machine:
+Cloning it in your dev machine:

     git clone git@github.com:adenot/adenot.github.io.git
     cd adenot.github.io